AbdullahAbdelaziz122/AI_Projects/Text_Correction/README.md

-Sure, here is a concise README focused on explaining the model and its purpose:

----

 # Text Correction Model

 This project involves a text correction model built using the Hugging Face Transformers library.
 The model is designed to correct grammar and spelling errors in text input.